Translate this page from English...

 Furthermore, we invite proposals focused on the relationship between critical thinking and the evolution of the public citizen - thus, we invite proposals that highlight the analysis and assessment of thought in connection with the development of intellectual virtues (such as intellectual humility, intellectual empathy, and intellectual integrity) in any part of life.
 All proposed Guest Presentations should dovetail with the core concepts of critical thinking presupposed by the Annual International Conference on Critical Thinking.

 To submit a proposal, please email Jon Kalagorgevich at jon@criticalthinking.org .
-Proposals must be received by February 28, 2025.
+Proposals must be received on or before February 28, 2025.
 Please include your proposal directly in the body of the email, rather than as an attachment.
 (Supporting attachments are acceptable, but the proposal itself should appear within the actual email.)
 For yourself and for any co-presenters, please include all of the following information in your proposal:

 1. Your first and last name.